ebuddj/2020-us_election_result/README.md

 * [Social Newswire](https://www.evnsocialnewswire.ch/data/us-graphic-shows-latest-unofficial-electoral-vote-count-in-us-elections/)

 **Used by**
+* RAI/Italy on Rai Uno
-* RAI/Italy on Rai Uno and Rai 3
+* RAI/Italy on Rai 3
 * RTCG/Montenegro on TVCG Sat
 * RTE/Ireland on RTE2
 * RTV/Slovenia on TVS1
+* RTVE/Spain on Internacional
-* RTVE/Spain on TVE La 1 and on Internacional
+* RTVE/Spain on TVE La 1

 ## How to use